The World’s First Ink Made Out of Air Pollution

 Step 01

-While cheaper carbon black inks are manufactured through the deliberate burning of fossil fuels, the Air-Ink team uses a proprietary device – the KAALINK – to capture soot that is already being emitted from vehicles.
-KAALINK is retrofitted to the exhaust pipe of vehicles/generators to capture the outgoing pollutants.
+While cheaper carbon black inks are manufactured through the deliberate burning of fossil fuels, the Air Ink team uses a proprietary device — the KAALINK — to capture the soot emitted from vehicles.
+KAALINK is retrofitted to the exhaust pipe of cars, trucks, and ships to capture the outgoing pollutants.

 Step 02